ryannzhao/WS_OA/README.md

 # SonomaOA

-Description:
-This is a single web application to show several products of William Sonoma
+This is a single web application to show William Sonoma's products.

-Installation
+## Installation
-open this file in any ide, run npm install first, then run npm run start the web application will apear on  local:4200
+Clone from the github page, run `npm install` for all the node_modules

+## Development server
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:4200/`.

+## Further help
+You can send email to ryannzhao95@gmail.com for any question.